PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 Assemble a Set of Reads into Contigs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PATRIC provides an assembly service that allows you to choose between multiple assemblers,
+BV_BRC provides an assembly service that allows you to choose between multiple assemblers,
 using either single-read libraries, paired-end reads, or reads stored online in the
 `NCBI Sequence Read Archive <https://www.ncbi.nlm.nih.gov/sra/>`_.
 We have an
 :doc:`introductory tutorial </tutorial/genome_assembly/assembly>` and